lbnlp/NERRE/general_and_mofs/readme.md

 - General-JSON: `data/general_materials_information_annotations.jsonl`
 - MOF-JSON: `data/mof_annotations.jsonl`

-## Training and prediction
+## Training and prediction (with GPT-3)
 ```
 # Fine-tune a GPT-3 model
 bash eval.sh <experiment_dir> <experiment_name>
 ```

-After the fine tune has completed, you can predict using the openai API (thru python) on your own examples.
-See `$: openai --help` and/or the python OpenAI API documentation for more help.
+After the fine tune has completed, you can predict using the openai API (thru python) or Llama-2 on your own examples.
+For GPT-3, see `$: openai --help` and/or the python OpenAI API documentation for more help.
+For Llama-2, see the [nerre-llama](https://github.com/lbnlp/nerre-llama) repo.

 Alternatively, to reproduce results from the study with your own model using the same data as the study, use the test sets given in the `data` directory as input to a fine-tuned model.

 ## Results

 The `results.py` script scores results jsonl files previously predicted by five-fold cross validation.
 The output of your training and prediction should create files called `run_i.jsonl` where `i` is 0, 1, 2, 3, or 4.
-Each line entry should be a 2-key dictionary where `gpt3_completion` values are what the model output and the `completion` values are the human annotations.
+Each line entry should be a 2-key dictionary where `llm_completion` values are what the model output and the `completion` values are the human annotations.

-For your convenience, we have included the output of the fine-tuned models presented in the publication in compatible format for each of the 5 validation sets in the following directories:
+For your convenience, we have included the output of the fine-tuned models presented in the publication in compatible format for each of the 5 validation sets in the directories `./data/predictions*` with a folder for each model (gpt3, llama2) and task (general, mof).
-* `data/general_results`
-* `data/mof_results`

 To evaluate a set of results (e.g., those presented in the paper), simply run: